Anyscale operator for Kubernetes

 andanyscale service

-CLI commands. - If desired, an endpoint URL to override the default
+CLI commands. - For S3-compatible storage, if desired, provide an endpoint URL to override the default

 AWS_ENDPOINT_URL